Mehnaz2004/Hand-Controlled-Snake-Game-using-OpenCV/README.md

-# Gesture Controlled Snake Game - README
+# Gesture Controlled Snake Game

 ## 📌 Introduction
 Play the classic **Snake game** using just your hand gestures!
 This game uses **OpenCV** and **MediaPipe** to track hand movements via a webcam, allowing you to guide the snake and collect points.